 So, if you just have to have your grain, you want to eat the whole kernel, same as potatoes with its skin and brown rice.
 High fiber whole food doesn’t contain as much digestible carbohydrates, slowing the rate of digestion causing a more gradual rise in blood sugar.

 I began to feel better once I got grains and potatoes out of my diet.
-We weren’t designed to be big starch eaters.
-Simple carbs in fruits are best.
-We thrive on fruits and vegetables.
+Like the great apes, we weren’t designed to be big starch eaters.

 Note- before you change your diet consult your doctor.